msteckyefantis/subzero/README.md

 [![letitgo.gif](https://s27.postimg.org/gym5t7iib/letitgo.gif)](https://postimg.org/image/ptn03q7an/)

-###subzero.deepFreezeClass( ClassToFreeze )
+###2) subzero.deepFreezeClass( ClassToFreeze )
 Deep freeze a class and its prototype.
-This will **not** freeze any classes within the class.
+This will **not** freeze any classes or functions within the class.
 It works by recursively freezing anything of type `"object"`.

 ```.js
 'use strict';